hindutva/hindutva.github.io/main/books/vivekAnanda/volume_4/lectures_and_discourses/189_is_india_a_benighted_country.md

 privately, but three he had selected for reasons, which would appear, to answer from the pulpit.
 They were:  "Do the people of India throw their children into the jaws of the crocodiles?"
-"Do they kill themselves beneath the wheels of Jagannâtha?"
+"Do they kill themselves beneath the wheels of Jagannātha?"
 "Do they burn widows with their husbands?"
 The first question the lecturer treated in the same vein as an American abroad would in answering inquiries about Indians running round in the streets of New York and similar myths which are even today